tomomilove/tomomilove.github.io/english_story.md

 Alice: It’s getting a bit late I think.
 This is a pretty nice place, so let’s rest here for tonight.
 We’ll start searching again in the morning.

 Kaori: Sounds good!

+## Chapter 44
+## Spark of inspiration

+While traveling through the jungle, Kaori and I suddenly come across a person.
+It’s someone we’ve never seen before.
+A somewhat short young man, carrying a large sword as a weapon.

+Alice: Uh, hello there!

+The man warily turns towards me.

+Man: ...Hey.

+Alice: My name’s Alice, and this is Kaori.
+We’re adventurers from Kowagarijani guild, from Maginia.
+You’re an adventurer from Maginia, too?

+Man: ...Yeah.

+Alice: Actually, Princess Persephone asked us to look for a lost adventurer.
+Could that be you?
+Will you travel with us back to Maginia?

+Man: Forget it!

+The man runs off into the jungle alone.

+Alice: Hey wait!!

+But he is already gone.

+Kaori: Interesting fellow.
+He seems troubled, don’t you think?

+Alice: Yes.
+I guess he doesn’t want us to bother him, though?
+Nothing we can do.
+Let’s just go look for our friends.

+Kaori: I guess so…

+Suddenly, we hear a crashing sound from the jungle before us.
+It sounds like someone’s fighting!

+Kaori: Let’s go take a look!

+We rush towards the source of the sound.
+We see the man fighting against a strange blob monster.
+He seems to be losing and has taken a lot of damage!

+Alice: I’ll help!

+I draw my sword and rush into battle alongside the man.

+Man: Go away!
+This isn’t your fight!

+Then the man takes a particularly strong hit from the blob monster, and gets knocked to the ground.

+Alice: Of course I’m going to help!

+I strike at the blob monster with my sword, but it’s ineffective.
+It just absorbs my sword hit!

+Alice: Dang it!

+The monster retaliates and strikes back and me, causing damage.

+Alice: Ugh… what to do?

+Kaori: I’m helping!

+Kaori draws her own sword and rushes into battle alongside me.

+Alice: Hey, didn’t Yamamoto Sensei tell you not to fight?

+Kaori: Yamamoto-san isn’t here, now is she?

+Kaori raises her sword, and a magic power emits from it, healing my wounds and filling my body with a surge of power.
+I feel like I can move twice as fast and strike twice as hard.

+Alice: Woah…  what is this?

+Kaori: This is my power!
+Now go, Alice!
+You can do it!

+I feel a sudden surge of emotion and inspiration, and electric sparks crackle from my sword.
+Is this the electric power Tanaka Sensei told me about…?

+Alice: Spark sword!!

+I strike at the monster.
+It absorbs the hit from my sword, but then there is a powerful burst of electricity, defeating it instantly.

+Alice: We did it!

+I feel tired from my powerful attack, but Kaori uses another magic spell, and I feel my energy returning.

+Alice: You’re incredible, Kaori!

+Kaori: It was nothing!

+Next, Kaori goes over to the man, heals his wounds as well, and helps him up.
+He looks at us sheepishly, and says:

+Man: Thanks.
+You really saved me.

+Alice: Now, are you willing to talk with us for a little bit?

+Man: Yeah, sure!